 Site icon Circuit Ideas for You

-Anyone can make personal wireless headphones by designing this circuit!
+Anyone can make its own wireless headphones using this Infrared Wireless Headphone Circuit.

 What is a Infrared Headphones Receiver Circuit: